jaredledvina/sensu-go-ansible/README.md

 See `defaults/main.yml` for everything that's configurable.
-Please note that unless you've [configured `hash_behaviour` to `merge`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#default-hash-behaviour) configuring any of the hash variables with **override** the entire default variable.
+Please note that unless you've [configured `hash_behaviour` to `merge`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#default-hash-behaviour) configuring any of the hash variables will **override** the entire default variable.

 Most variables expose an `_overrides: {}` variable that is merged automatically in this role for selectively updating each variable.
-It's strongly reccomended that the `overrides` variable be used.
+It's strongly recommended that the `overrides` variable be used.

 Dependencies